andjnewman/DDM/framework/principles/principle1.md

 ---
 layout: default
-title: Defra group Data Principles
+title:  1.
+Understand data needs
 subtitle: |
   These principles have been created to help us consistently manage and use the data we need to deliver the business outcomes in the Defra Strategy.
 type: guide